 Confronting bad habits and addictions

 - Hesitancy – when things get rough, I am the King of avoidance.
-I somehow put a never-ending series of hurdles into my path that prevents me from properly starting, let alone getting close to finishing anything.
-My thought process gets gridlocked and thoughts weigh you down – they hold you back, preventing you from moving forward
+I somehow put a never-ending series of hurdles into my path that prevents me from properly starting, let alone getting close to finishing anything

 - Switch-tasking – or as it ought to be known the art of simultaneously doing many unconnected things poorly.
 As I sink into depression, I habitually start new tasks before I’ve finished older ones and then try to catch-up through what I think is “multi-tasking” but is not.
 This rarely works out well for me.